 What is the course about?

-This course aims to improve your fluency in reading and translating Classical Greek, and helping you to gain a greater knowledge of grammar and vocabulary.
+This course aims to improve your fluency in reading and translating Classical Greek, to the point where you can start to appreciate original texts by Classical Greek authors.
+It will also help you to gain a greater knowledge of grammar and vocabulary.
+We will aim to cover Chapter 5 of Taylor’s Greek Beyond GCSE, and work on one or more of the Greek AS-level set texts.

 What will we cover?